gabkhanfig/CubicScript/c_impl/docs/struct.md

 } ScriptExample;
 ```

-Since it would be difficult to draw the line at what can be overridden for the struct's context, `extern struct`'s cannot override any builtins builtins.
+Since it would be difficult to draw the line at what can be overridden for the struct's context, `extern struct`'s cannot override any builtins.
 More info on that below.

 ## Builtins